 How to Grow Marsh Marigold From Seed

 Collect seeds off the plant towards the end of its bloom period and sow them when they ripen.
-Do not let them dry out.
+The seeds often will not germinate and sprout until they have gone through a period of damp/cold stratification for 60 to 90 days.
+Thus, collected seeds planted in the fall often do not sprout until the following spring.
 Start store-bought seeds in spring.

 It may take about three years for seed-started marsh marigolds to mature and start blooming.
 It will be well worth the wait for these splendid wildflowers to cheerfully welcome many spring seasons to come.

 These hardy wildflowers require no protection against winter cold.
 As cold fall/winter weather kills back the leaves and stems, they can be cut back to ground level to keep the area tidy—but this is not mandatory.

 Marsh marigold is quite hardy, and pests don't bother it much.
 Occasionally, it suffers from fungal diseases like powdery mildew and rust.
 These can be remedied with fungicides or milk spray.